thebigfilecom/thebigfile-com-dev/roadmap/1_core-protocol/in-progress/01_bigfile_private_testnet.md

   Documentation: https://thebigfile.com/docs/current/home
 eta: Q1 2025
 is_community: true
-in_beta: true
+in_beta: false
 ---

-The BigFile Project operates as a limited-access development network ahead of the beta testnet release.
-Detailed updates, announcements, and explanations will be regularly shared on our Forum page.
-We welcome community contributions and encourage interested developers to contact us for access.
+BigFile is currently operating as a limited-access development network ahead of the beta testnet release.
+Regular updates, announcements, and clarifications will be shared on our Forum page.
+We welcome contributions from the community and encourage interested developers to reach out for access.